honmanyau/markr/README.md

 This document describes the prototype of the data processing and storage microservice for Markr.
 It was created in fulfillment of a take-home coding challenge.

+**Post-submission modifications**: a few things in the `/import` route were bugging me, so I "fixed" them because... it's a Friday night (and discussions on those will probably come up if the process continues)!
+I haven't merged those into `main`: to see those changes, simply do `git switch post-submission` in the cloned repository and the branch should magically appear!

 ## Table of Contents

 - [Quick Start](#quick-start)